notagamedevnono/trinityCore-docker/clean_server.md

 ### Starting a server from scratch

-See the [readme.md](-/README.md) for Docker host requirements.
-Your build script will create a TrinityCore container zipped down to a file with a name like
+Your build script will have created a TrinityCore container zipped down to a file with a name like

       trinitycore-docker.TDB335.20081.2020-08-20.7z